 Clark University is a wonderful decision for students pursuing a Physics degree.
 Worcester, Massachusetts is an appropriate environment for students who like the fast-paced urban lifestyle.

 Every student who is interested in Physics has to take a look at University of Massachusetts - Lowell.
 Grads of the physics program state that they receive average early career income of physics and mid-career income of $95,582.
-It is set in the suburban region of Lowell, Massachusetts.
+Based in Lowell, Massachusetts, UMass Lowell delivers a safe, suburban atmosphere for scholars.

-Powerful assistance for student vets has earned University of Massachusetts - Lowell top marks.84.0% of freshman students come back for their 2nd year of school.
+Powerful assistance for student vets has earned University of Massachusetts - Lowell top marks.
+86.0% of freshman students come back for their 2nd year of school.
 Where is University of Massachusetts - Lowell doing the best?
 Look into all the college rankings.

 Every student who is interested in Physics needs to look into Boston University.
 Boston University physics students make 28.2% more than the standard physics student.
 Boston, Massachusetts is an ideal area for students who like the active urban lifestyle.